Table of contents

 Introduction

-In this guide, you’ll learn what PoC means in business, why it matters, and how to create one step by step.
+In this guide, you’ll learn what a PoC is, why it matters, how to create one, and how it differs from prototypes and MVPs.

 What Is a Proof of Concept (PoC) in Business?